SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "I've delayed it this long, what's a few more years?"

-*"You don't have a few more years, you need help, and you need it now!"*
+*"You don't have a few more years.
+You need help, and you need it now!"*

-"I don't need nothing from nopony, I just need to make my friends smile."
+"I don't need anything from anypony, I just need to make my friends smile."

 *"What about those friends?
 What will you do when you can't make them smile?
 When you burn out and can't plan the next party, the next celebration?"*